The country of Romeo and Juliet, Italy, has the 2nd oldest population in the world.

 Clearly, on the basis of empirical evidence which is historic and demographic, there is something our Western culture must have missed if this is the result facing us, the death of the West, which is lamented therefore unwanted and unpredicted.

-Some theories, on whose basis Europeans and other people of European descent have made personal and societal choices, are not as sound as it was erroneously believed.
+Some theories, on whose basis Europeans and other peoples of European descent have made personal and societal choices, are not as sound as it was erroneously believed.
 Sexual behaviour is not, after all, as uncomplicated as drinking a glass of water, but does involve more responsibilities than the 1960s and all that were proclaiming and has profound moral implications.

 Rejecting the natural law, that deeply associates sexuality with reproduction, has been fashionable but not wise.
 Those who really believe in Christianity and act according to divine law know that, and they also know that morality has no human foundation, no more than the laws that govern nature themselves.